-The Iowa Source is proud to feature some of Iowa’s best writers.
+The Iowa Source is proud to feature some of Iowa’s best writers in its pages.
 Here’s a list of our regulars:

 DAN COFFEY is a playwright, director, and actor known for his work with Duck’s Breath Mystery Theater and portraying memorable characters like Dr. Science.
 Dan lives in Chiang Mai, Thailand.

-JAMES MOORE is a freelance writer, professional musician, and station manager for KRUU FM 101, Fairfield’s low-power grassroots community radio station.
+JAMES MOORE is a freelance writer and professional musician, as well as former station manager for the late KRUU FM 101.
 He holds an M.B.A. and has written extensively about politics.
 His work has appeared in the Village Voice, Iowa City Press-Citizen, Des Moines Register, and Little Village.
 His poems have appeared in Modern Drummer and Lyrical Iowa, and he plays regularly with several bands in Iowa.